-- We support the Beef Promotion and Research Act, the Cattlemen's Beef Promotion and Research Board, and the New York Beef Industry Council. - 2.
-We support the increased research and development of new livestock products. - We recommend strengthening inspection standards for meat imports without pre-notified inspections. - We support the development of non-antibiotic drugs for treatment of livestock. - We support the development of a system for the registration and licensing of qualified technicians in nonsurgical embryo transfer that does not require that an individual possess a doctorate in veterinary medicine. - We support an industry-funded program which promotes the qualities and characteristics of special milk fed white yeal. - We support the increase and improvement of meat processing facilities, including mobile processing facilities. - 8.
-We support livestock grading, as it is an important marketing function of the New York State Department of Agriculture and Markets. - 9.
-We encourage livestock commission sales to sell goats on a per-pound basis as sheep and cattle are sold, rather than on a per-head basis. - We support streamlining the certification process for meat processing facilities. - 11.
-We support New York State developing a program to identify and track dead stock through the rendering process to eliminate the risk of chemicals from euthanasia of stock from contaminating the meat from rendered. - 12.
-We recommend that New York State expand the funding for the Cornell Waste Management Institute Program to educate farmers on the proper process of composting dead stock. - 13.
-We support the efforts of the New York State Department of Agriculture and Markets to educate farmers on the issues in the rendering industry and encourage them to work to bring additional rendering companies to New York State.
+- 1. We support the Beef Promotion and Research Act, the Cattlemen's Beef Promotion and Research Board, and the New York Beef Industry Council. - 2.
+We support the increased research and development of new livestock products. - 3.
+We recommend strengthening inspection standards for meat imports without pre-notified inspections. - 4.
+We support the development of non-antibiotic drugs for treatment of livestock. - 5.
+We support the development of a system for the registration and licensing of qualified technicians in nonsurgical embryo transfer that does not require that an individual possess a doctorate in veterinary medicine. - 6.
+We support an industry-funded program which promotes the qualities and characteristics of special milk fed white veal. - 7.
+We support livestock grading, as it is an important marketing function of the New York State Department of Agriculture and Markets. - 8.
+We encourage livestock commission sales to sell goats on a per-pound basis as sheep and cattle are sold, rather than on a per-head basis. - 9.
+We support streamlining the certification process for meat processing facilities. - 10.
+We support New York State developing a program to identify and track dead stock through the rendering process to eliminate the risk of chemicals from euthanasia of stock from contaminating the meat from rendered.

+- 11. We recommend that New York State expand the funding for the Cornell Waste Management Institute Program to educate farmers on the proper process of composting livestock, including equine. - 12.
+We support the efforts of the New York State Department of Agriculture and Markets to educate farmers on the issues in the rendering industry and encourage them to work to bring additional rendering companies to New York State. - 13.
+We support funding for Livestock Market News Reports (livestock graders) at auction barns across New York State. - 14.
+We support additional funding for livestock specialists, education, research and program development. - 15.
+We encourage the Cornell University College of Agriculture and Life Sciences to prioritize filling open positions in the areas of livestock education, research and program development with the animal science department at Cornell University.